 90 facts about the wild world of Maurice Sendak

-Maurice Sendak was born on June 10, 1928, making 2018 the 90th anniversary of his birth.
+Maurice Sendak was born on June 10, 1928.
 From childhood through the publication of Where the Wild Things Are and into old age, Sendak explored in his work what it means to be alive.

 To celebrate Sendak's life and work, CBC Books has compiled a list of 90 things you might not know about the popular children's author and illustrator.

 1. Sendak was born on June 10, 1928.